 The photographic cards

-Once all the pairs of land and water forms have been covered with the graphically designed cards, move on to the photo cards.
-This is our opportunity to compare the photo cards both with the containers of plasticine and the photos we took on our family outing.
+Once all the pairs of land and water forms have been covered with the graphic cards and felt boards, move on to the printable set of cards which include photo cards.
+This is our opportunity to compare the graphic cards with the photo cards from the printable set or the photos we took on our family outing.
 They can talk about the differences and the similarities of each formation.

-Having learned the principles of land and water forms with the trays, they should have an easier time associating the graphic forms with the realistic ones.
+Having learned the principles of land and water forms with the trays and felt boards, they should have an easier time associating the graphic forms with the photos.
 You should notice an increase in attention and excitement as the photo cards have pictures of amazing natural wonders from all over the globe.

 Advanced land and water form lesson

 The older kids (6 to 9-year-olds) could easily review past lessons with the exercise from above.
-But they need something more challenging and that’s where the full set of land and water form cards comes into play.
-This list is meant as an advanced lesson and could be done over several sessions.
+But they need something more challenging and that’s where the printable set of land and water form cards comes into play.
+This list is meant as an advanced lesson and should be done over several sessions.

 - System of lakes

 As stated in the 3-part card article, you should work in groups of five.
-Start with just the graphically designed cards, then use the plasticine and photo cards as expansion tools.
+Start with just the graphically designed cards, then use the plasticine or felt boards with the photo cards as expansion tools.

 Every child learns at a different pace, so it’s very important to stay alert and observe his or her emotions.
-We have found some additional reinforcing activities for you to include should your child have some difficulties with the initial plasticine and nomenclature cards exercises.
+We have found some additional reinforcing activities below for you to include in case your child has some difficulties with the initial plasticine or felt board exercises.